Math Department Curriculum

 - Anticipating Patterns: Exploring random phenomena using probability and simulation

-Students who successfully complete the course and exam may receive credit, advanced placement, or both for a one-semester introductory college statistics course.
+Students who successfully complete the course and pass the AP® exam may be eligible to receive college credit for a one-semester introductory college statistics course.

 Grades: 11, 12